If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 How it works

 Buspirone is not a benzodiazepine, and it works differently from one.
 Nerve cells in the brain pass messages using chemical messengers, and serotonin is one of them.
-Buspirone acts on a particular serotonin receptor as a partial agonist, meaning it switches that receptor on, but only part of the way.
+Buspirone acts on a particular serotonin receptor, the 5-HT1A receptor, as a partial agonist, meaning it switches that receptor on, but only part of the way.
+It also has some activity on dopamine signaling.
+Exactly how that combination eases anxiety is not fully understood, and it is worth being honest about that.
+What is clear is that the early change in serotonin signaling sets off slower adjustments in the brain over the following weeks, and those slower changes are thought to do the real work.

 What to expect

 This is the most important thing to understand about buspirone.
 Unlike a benzodiazepine, it is not fast-acting.
-It does not calm anxiety within an hour of a dose.
+It does not calm anxiety within an hour of a dose, and the first dose will not feel like much.

 Common side effects